 The Underground Dance Club is a student-run, non-alcoholic gathering place for current LVC students and their registered guests.
-The Underground is open each Saturday evening from Midnight–2 a.m. for students and their guests to meet, dance, and socialize in a relaxed, comfortable atmosphere.
+The Underground is open on select Saturday evening from Midnight–2 a.m. for students and their guests to meet, dance, and socialize in a relaxed, comfortable atmosphere.
 Admittance is free for LVC students and $3 for their guest(s).
 All patrons of the Underground must present some form of ID prior to entering the Club.
-LVC students should bring their College ID and guests must have ID showing that they are 18 years of age or older.
+LVC students must bring their College ID and guests must have ID showing that they are 18 years of age or older.

 LVC students must sign-in their guest(s) at the College Center desk prior to entering the dance.
 Each LVC student may sign-in up to two guests per evening.
 LVC students will be held responsible for their guests’ behavior.

 Recognition of Student Organizations